The Best Way for Adult Children and Parents to Communicate

 Posted Apr 04, 2016

-When I speak with other parents of adult children, I often wonder if I am being a negligent parent.
+When I speak with other parents about adult children, I often wonder if I am being a negligent parent.
 Since sending our children off to college, to jobs, or marriage, some of my friends talk to and text their children endlessly.
-I, on the other hand, do not.
+I do not.
 I notice disbelief on their faces when I report not speaking to my married son for two-week stretches at a time.

-Adult children—particularly daughters as I learned from the research for my book Nobody’s Baby Now: Reinventing Your Adult Relationship with Your Mother and Father —report speaking with a parent two, three or more times a day in conversations that range from important to trivial.
-Cell phones and texting have made sharing information inexpensive, easy and more immediate.
+Adult children—particularly daughters as I learned from the research for Nobody’s Baby Now: Reinventing Your Adult Relationship with Your Mother and Father—report speaking with a parent two, three, or more times a day in conversations that range from important to trivial.
+Cell phones and texting have made sharing information inexpensive, easy, and more immediate.
 But, is keeping in close or constant touch—in any mode of communication—beneficial for parents?

 However as one study reveals, parental feelings after contact with grown children are varied; they can be quite uplifting or upsetting in different circumstances.
 In short, it may be a mixed blessing that you can’t reach your adult child.